 Howard Gaukrodger

-Global Dawning – The countdown begins is a climate-fiction thriller for young adults.
+Global Dawning: Convergence is a climate-fiction thriller for young adults.
 It hurls you headlong into the animal metaverse of Lufianblid and the human world of Felacynn.
 Both worlds seem Utopian, but Nature is on the move.
-It’s about to rebel against the vices of greed and shortsightedness.
+It’s about to rebel against the vice of greed.

 the new cli-fi author from downunder